MichaelBurge/michaelburge.github.io/_posts/2017-11-28-write-your-next-ethereum-contract-in-pyramid-scheme.markdown

 | *    | Fixnum Fixnum -> Fixnum  | Multiplication |
 | -    | Fixnum Fixnum -> Fixnum  | Subtraction |

 A Primitive Procedure is a tagged label.
-Call one by jumping to the label with two items on the stack: A pointer to an argument list and a return address.
+It is called by jumping to the label with two items on the stack: A pointer to an argument list and a return address.
 The code following the label should:

 * Move arguments from the list to the stack
 * Unbox integers
-* Calculate the result by applying the EQ, MUL, or SUB assembly instruction.
+* Apply the EQ, MUL, or SUB assembly instructions
 * Box the result(except for EQ)
 * Jump to the return address

 If Pyramid supported inline EVM assembly, then users could define their own Primitive Procedures as a special type of Lambda.
 This is better than adding primitives to the code generator, because users could remove functions they don't need.
 Shorter programs are easier to audit.
+Expect to see this implemented in the future.

 ### Serializer

-Most compiled programs execute on their target platform.
+Most compiled programs directly execute on their target platform.
 The EVM is different in that compiled programs are actually __Program Initializers__.
 This initializer generates a new program that handles all future transactions and messages.

-The Pyramid Serializer prepends a __Loader__ to the Pyramid program that returns it:
+The Pyramid Serializer prepends a __Loader__ to the Pyramid program that returns the Pyramid program:
 {% highlight assembly %}
 PUSH programSize
 PUSH afterLoader